 10. Create KPIs to measure and analyze community engagement.

 Identify the KPIs That matter to you and measure them consistently.
 You should measure the number of opinions per user on a daily basis and how long it takes for a question to get a response.
-These statistics tells you how people are engaging with our site’s content and with each other, and help track the overall mood of the community at any given moment (which helps determine content decisions).
+These statistics tell you how people are engaging with our site’s content and with each other, and help track the overall mood of the community at any given moment (which helps determine content decisions).

 11. Provide the right tools for effective community management.